 22. Dance it out.
 I’ll admit it—I have dance parties in my living room.
 Cranking up my favorite song and dancing around makes me forget about the hundreds of things I need to do.
 For five minutes, it’s a great way to relieve some bottled-up stress.

-23. Plan a trip to a sanctuary.
-Vacation-planning should be a must on your list, because if you don’t sit down and plan a vacation, you might never take one.
-Visiting a farm sanctuary is a great way to reconnect with your vegan values.
+23. Daydream about a trip to a sanctuary.
+Vacation-planning for the future should be a must on your list, you can look at amazing locales and make a dream must-visit list for the next few years.
+Visiting a farm sanctuary should be one of them as a great way to reconnect with your vegan values.

 24. Eat clean for a day.
 With the growing plethora of vegan doughnuts, ice cream, cookies, and cakes, it’s easy to feel sluggish on so much processed food.
 Take one day (or a week, or a month) and eat cleanly.
 Eliminate sugar, caffeine, and processed foods and allow your body to rejuvenate.

 25. Sip a hot mug of chai.
 Sometimes just a warm cup of tea is just what I need to relax.
-If you like chai, mix together Oregon Chai’s Vegan Chai with some almond milk and heat it up for a soothing sip of spices and black tea, or make your own DIY version.
+If you like chai, mix together your favorite chai tea with some almond milk and heat it up for a soothing sip of spices and black tea, or make your own DIY version.
+Plus, make these Dirty Chai Sugar Cookie as an added treat!

 Want more of today’s best plant-based news, recipes, and lifestyle?